RingsNetwork/rings/core/README.md

 #### Transport Layer

-The implementation of WebRTC and WebAssembly in Rings Network provides several advantages for users.
-Firstly, the browser-based approach means that users do not need to install any additional software or plugins to participate in the network.
-Secondly, the use of WebRTC and WebAssembly enables the network to have a low latency and high throughput, making it suitable for real-time communication and data transfer.
+The transport layer of Rings Network is based on WebRTC protocol, which provides browsers and mobile apps with real-time communication capabilities through simple interface.

-WebRTC, or Web Real-Time Communication, provides browsers and mobile apps with real-time communication capabilities through simple APIs.
-With WebRTC, users can easily send audio, video, and data streams directly between browsers, without the need for any plug-ins or extra software.
-At the same time, the Rings Network has some special optimizations for the WebRTC handshakes process.
+The WebRTC protocol obtains the optimal connection path between nodes by exchanging SDP (Session Description Protocol), which can be either TCP or UDP.
+In the Rings Network, we use WebRTC's data channel to implement data communication.
+For a typical ICE (Interactive Connectivity Establishment) process, it can be described as follows:

 Assuming Node A and Node B want to create a WebRTC connection, they would need to exchange a minimum of three messages with each other:

 **ICE Scheme:**